cinc-project/automate/components/docs-chef-io/content/automate/audit_log_object_storage.md

 ### Configure upload behavior

-These settings control how the collector uploads audit logs to S3/MinIO (object size splitting, multipart chunk size, and upload timeouts).
+These settings control object size splitting, multipart chunk size, and upload timeouts for collector uploads to S3 or MinIO.

 {{< note >}}

-Audit logs are uploaded asynchronously and are not available in S3/MinIO immediately after an event occurs.
+Audit logs are uploaded asynchronously and aren't available in S3 or MinIO immediately after an event occurs.
-In general, new objects appear after the collector reaches either the `upload_timeout` threshold or the `total_file_size` threshold (whichever happens first), subject to multipart `upload_chunk_size` behavior.
+In general, new objects appear after the collector reaches either the `upload_timeout` threshold or the `total_file_size` threshold, whichever happens first, subject to multipart `upload_chunk_size` behavior.

 {{< /note >}}

-If you do not set `[global.v1.audit.output]`, Chef Automate uses these defaults:
+If you don't set `[global.v1.audit.output]`, Chef Automate uses these defaults:

 - `total_file_size = "100M"`
 - `upload_chunk_size = "6M"`